ccodwg/Covid19CanadaArchive/README.md

 # Archive of Canadian COVID-19 Data

-## THE DATA IN THIS ARCHIVE HAVE MOVED TO A NEW SERVER.
-To locate data, please use the file explorer: [http://data.opencovid.ca/archive/index.html#archive/](http://data.opencovid.ca/archive/index.html#archive/).

-###### The root directory of the file server is: http://data.opencovid.ca/archive/.
-For example, the PHAC Epidemiology Update from November 4, 2020 may be downloaded at the following URL: [http://data.opencovid.ca/archive/can/epidemiology-update-2/covid19-download_2020-11-04_23-38.csv](http://data.opencovid.ca/archive/can/epidemiology-update-2/covid19-download_2020-11-04_23-38.csv).
-###### From now on, this archive will be used only to store and collorate on archival scripts and metadata.
-Links to the data have been updated.
-Other options to explore and download the data will be available soon.

 This repository provides automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.

+**THE DATA FOR THIS ARCHIVE ARE NO LONGER HOSTED ON GOOGLE DRIVE.** For information on how to access the data in the archive, please see [Accessing the data](#accessing-the-data) below.

-**File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M.** The script is run nightly around 23:00 ET.
+File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files are archived nightly around 23:00 ET.

 All code in this repository is covered by the [MIT License](https://github.com/jeanpaulrsoucy/covid-19-canada-gov-data/blob/master/LICENSE).
 Licenses and terms of use for each archived dataset are given below.